mpearcy13/2021TGWDemo/README.md

    * 10.51.8.0/22

 ## 2. Setup Traffic Flow throught the Transit Gateway

+In this step, traffic will be redirected to the Transit Gateway and we will begin to see how the traffic flows using the default routing table.
+At the end of this step we will have traffic between all VPCs working and egress to the internet setup.

 1. Update Subnet Route Table **VPC0 RT Public**
    * 10.0.0.0/8 destination Transit Gateway and select the TGW
 2. Update Subnet Route Table **VPC0 RT Private**